 What is the difference between an action research report and a research progress report?

 An action research report is a document which documents and analyzes the overall action research process conducted by a teaching professional.
-On the other hand, a research progress report is a kind of report that illustrates the status of a particular research project or work.
+On the other hand, a research daily progress report is a kind of report that illustrates the status of a particular research project or work.

 Charles Kettering said: “Essentially, research is nothing but a state of mind—a friendly, welcoming attitude toward change…going out to look for change instead of waiting for it to come.
 Research…is an effort to do things better…It is the problem solving mind as contested with the let-well-enough-alone mind… It is the “tomorrow” mind instead of the “yesterday” mind.”
 Conducting effective action research in your classroom appears to be valuable to your teaching practice, as you become more current in your knowledge of your field, being aware of latest strategies and trends in connection to what you have selected to investigate.
 Especially, documenting the whole action research process through writing an action research report allows you to deeply know the unique needs of your students in the classroom, resolving classroom problems, and instructional issues.
 So, here are some of our downloadable and printable action research report samples available in different kinds of formats.
 Simply click our sample action research reports in this article and start downloading now!